 - 17. Fluvial flooding is caused by rivers and will occur when the river channel capacity is exceeded by its flow.
 Most rivers have a natural floodplain.
-Study area inside Flood Risk Zone 1 and therefore at very low risk of flooding from rivers, less than 0.1% (1 in 1,000) chance of flooding in any year.
-The closest flood zones 2&3 are approx. 1.5km north of the study area. - 18.
-Nearest watercourse is the Cut-off Channel approx. 2.4km to the west.
+Study area inside Flood Risk Zone 1 and therefore at very low risk of flooding from rivers, less than 0.1% (1 in 1,000) chance of flooding in any year8.
+The closest flood zones 2&3 are approx. 2km north of study area. - 18.
+Nearest watercourse is the Cut-off Channel approx. 3.3km to the west.
 The Cut-off Channel is a man-made waterway which runs along the eastern edge of the Fens in Norfolk and Suffolk.
 It is part of flood defence measures, and carries the headwaters of the River Wissey, Lark, and River Little Ouse.
-In times of flood water is discharged via Denver Sluice into the River Great Ouse. - 19.
+In times of flood water is discharged via Denver Sluice into the River Great Ouse3. - 19.
 Tidal flooding from the sea occurs when high tides and/or storm surges raise the level of tidal waters above the level of the shore or riverbank.
 The study area is 35km inland and therefore at very low risk of flooding from the sea.
-The watercourses outlined above are not considered to be influenced by the tides at the study area. - 20.
+The watercourses outlined above are not considered to be influenced by the tides at the study area3. - 20.
 Surface water flooding sometimes known as flash flooding happens when heavy rain cannot drain away.
 It is difficult to predict as it depends on rainfall volume and location, can happen up hills and away from rivers and other bodies of water, is more widespread in area with harder surfaces like concrete.
-Medium risk of surface water flooding in the study area, chance of flooding between 1.0% and 3.3% (1 in 100 and 1 in 30) chance of flooding in any year.
-Generally limited to southeast corner where pig houses and concrete apron are proposed. - 21.
-Groundwater flooding is caused by unusually high groundwater levels when the water table rises above the ground surface or within underground structures such as basements or cellars.
-Groundwater flooding tends to exhibit a longer duration than surface water flooding, lasting weeks, or months.
-High and moderate-high risk of groundwater flooding predicted inside the study area and limited to southeast corner.
-The infiltration testing carried out in 2020 in preparing a drainage strategy for the proposed development showed no evidence for groundwater.
-Therefore, risk from groundwater is considered to be low.
+Generally, very low risk of surface water flooding.
+Chance of flooding between 0.1% and 1.0% (1 in 1000 and 1 in 100) in any year8 in discrete areas inside study area, including in southwest close to a proposed infiltration basin. - 21.
+Groundwater flooding is caused by unusually high groundwater levels when the water table rises above the ground surface or within underground structures such as longer month predic the we 2022 develo There nents or cellars.
+Groundwater flooding tends to exhibit a duration than surface water flooding, lasting weeks, or s.
+Moderate and low risk of groundwater flooding ted inside the study area.
+Moderate risk over much of estern sidef 9 .
+However, infiltration testing carried out in in preparing a drainage strategy for the proposed epment showed no evidence for groundwater 3 .
+Fore, risk from groundwater is considered to be low.
+Pollution history including: Pollut ion incidents that may have affected land pollution incidents that may have affected land historical land-uses and cords for any substantiated pollution incidents that may affected land inside the study area 9 . associated contaminants Histor ical land-uses and associated contaminants any visual/olfactory evidence of existing contamination ished historical land-uses from OS maps at 1:10,000, 2,500 scale 10 , and recent aerial photographs 9 . evidence of damage to pollution prevention measures 1883 1884 , , , , 1900 1950 195 196 1974 and embankments showing in same place.
+A poultry house has been erected in the centre, a small building in southeast corner and another in the northeast corner.
+Existing poultry houses have been erected at Methwold (Breckland) Fm.
+1983 buildings removed.
+In study area embankments appear to have been removed, otherwise poultry house in centre and other buildings in place.
+1999 1999 and trackways still visible in the crop marks.
+Reservoir/lagoons have been installed outside study area to the south.
+2017 Aerial photograph shows consolidated into a single reservoir/lagoon by 2017 9 .